Kansas Secretary of State: Masks not mandatory to vote in the Aug. 4 primaries

 TOPEKA, Kan.
-(KSNW) – Kansas Secretary of State Scott Schwab provided guidelines to county election officials on local mask requirements ahead of the August 4, Primary Election Friday.
+(KSNW) – Kansas Secretary of State Scott Schwab provided guidelines to county election officials on local mask requirements ahead of the August 4th Primary Election.

 “Our priority has been, and continues to be, ensuring every Kansan has the opportunity to exercise their right to vote in the 2020 elections,” said Secretary Schwab.
 “Kansas voters who choose to vote in-person will be allowed to vote, regardless of whether or not they wear a mask.”